Someone asked us this question a couple of days ago. The chap asked us how we felt about altering people’s feelings and actions with the words we use.

 I remember a chap in a workshop challenging me on this once.
 “I don’t believe in brand,” he said.
 “It’s just a stupid thing that stupid people get caught up in.”

 All the time, he was wearing a T-shirt with the word HOLLISTER emblazoned across it.

-Yet he truly believed that brands were for weak-minded people and that his stronger constitution was immune to their allure.
+Yet he truly believed that brands were for weak-minded people and that his stronger constitution was immune to any manipulation.

 It’s even more impossible to shake the influence of language than it is brand.
 Our words and stories shape our thinking from our very earliest days.
 Copywriters and brand people try to use language to reshape thinking, just a little – steering us towards new actions and new perspectives.